Actindo-AG/Documentation/Payments/Operation/01_ManageAuthorizations.md

 - At least one connection has been created, see [Create a connection](../Integration/01_ManageConnections.md#create-a-connection).
 - At least one authorization transaction has been created.
+- It is recommended that you have added the *Status ID* field to your view so that you are able to sort or filter for specific statuses.

 #### Procedure